MystenLabs/sui/doc/src/learn/how-sui-works.md

 1. When a validator receives a certificate, the validator verifies the certificate.
 If the certificate is valid, the validator  then executes the embedded transaction and returns signed _transaction effects_ to the quorum driver.
 A transaction becomes _final_ after a quorum of validators receive and execute the corresponding certificate.
 1. Optionally, the quorum driver can collect an _effects certificate_ based on the previous step and return it to the sender.

-While this may sound like a lot of steps, this process allows each validator to peform the operations above in parallel without coordination--observe that no step above requires validators to communicate with each other!
-This massively reduces latency compared to a conventional blockchain that requires O(n^2) communication among validators before finality can be achieved.
+While this may sound like a lot of steps, this process allows each validator to perform the operations above in parallel without coordination--observe that none of the preceding steps require validators to communicate with each other!
+This significantly reduces latency compared to a conventional blockchain that requires O(n^2) communication among validators before achieving transaction finality.

 Finally, note that the role of quorum driver does not require access to any private keys, and can safely be delegated to a third party such as a Full node, an RPC provider, or a custodial wallet.